You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

-How to Take Out a Loan with No Credit
+How To Take Out a Loan with No Credit

-What is No Credit
+What Is No Credit?

 Credit cards play a big role in your credit score because creditors like to see rotating purchases and on-time payments.

-Is no Credit the Same as Bad Credit?
+Is No Credit the Same as Bad Credit?

 Can You Get a Loan Without Any Credit?

-These types of loans are usually between $200-$2000 and can be used towards things such as medical bills or procedures, broken appliances, car repairs, vet bills, etc.
+These types of loans are usually between $200-$3,000 and can be used towards things such as medical bills or procedures, broken appliances, car repairs, vet bills, etc.

 Aside from applying for small loans online, you can also apply for them through a credit union or bank.

-Credit unions and Banks
+Credit Unions and Banks

-You can attempt to get a loan through a credit union or a bank; however, if you do clear the no-credit factor, chances are your interest rates will be insanely high.
+You can attempt to get a loan through a credit union or a bank; however, if you clear the no-credit factor, your interest rates will be insanely high.
 If you decide to take on one of these loans, your best bet would be to go with a credit union over a bank if the option is available.

-Alternatives loans for those With No Credit
+Alternatives loans for Those with No Credit

 Co-signers

-Non-profit Help
+Non-Profit Help

 Friend or Family Help